Microchip-MPLAB-Harmony/core_apps_sam_c20_c21/apps/driver/usart/sync/usart_echo/readme.md

     - Stop : 1 Bit
     - Flow Control : None
 3. Build and Program the application using its IDE
+4. Press the RESET switch on [SAM C21N Xplained Pro Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/)
-4. Type a character and observe the output on the console as shown below:
+5. Type a character and observe the output on the console as shown below:

     ![output](images/output_sync_usart_echo.png)

-5. LED toggles each time the character is echoed
+6. LED toggles each time the character is echoed

 Refer to the following table for LED name: